Child and parent riding mountain bikes at Mammoth Bike Park

 • Helmets required; full face helmet (covers head and has a chin bar for added protection) highly recommended

-Trail Name
+Trail Descriptions

 Bike Park Trail Rating Pro

-Pro TRAILS
+Pro Trails

 The pinnacle of technical riding at Mammoth Bike Park.
 Features the most challenging terrain with expert-level freeride elements.
 Mastery of all bike skills, including navigating the largest gaps and mandatory jump features, is essential.